 Hi.
-My name is Kathy Kristof and I write about money.
+I’m Kathy Kristof, editor of SideHusl.com, and I write about money.

 That’s not because I particularly care about money.
 I’m not storing a pile of gold bars in the basement; nor do I pine for the day when I can buy 5-carat diamonds, a Lamborghini and a 9-bedroom house in the Hamptons.